nrwl/nx/packages/linter/docs/eslint-examples.md

 Linter can be configured in multiple ways.
-The basic way is to provide only `lintFilePatterns`, which is mandatory property.
+The basic way is to provide only `lintFilePatterns`, which is a mandatory property.
 This tells us where to look for files to lint.

 `project.json`: